 Add 2 teaspoons of fresh holy basil to 8 oz. of water, bring to a boil, and steep for 5 minutes to make tulsi tea to sip for cough relief.

-Flaxseeds, lime and honey
+Flaxseeds, lemon and honey

 Flaxseeds are a natural antibiotic and cough suppressant and helps to ease the throat.

 Boil 3 tablespoons of flaxseeds in 1 cup of water until the water becomes thick.
 Strain, then add 3 tablespoons each of honey and lemon juice.
 Take 1 tablespoon as needed for cough treatment.

 Marwa, or marjoram, is also used as a cough suppressant in Indian home remedies.

 Steep 2 teaspoons dried marjoram in 8 ounces of boiling water for 5 minutes.
 Drink for cough as needed.

 Here are some simple ways to kick the nighttime cough!